oottppxx/enigma2/plugins/budweiser/README.md

 invocation.
 To troubleshoot any errors/parsing errors on the file, please turn on debug and examine the output (see Settings).

-The plugin always inserts a pre-defined audio source at the top of the list:
-CTRL^Z. Selecting this source will (try to) stop any previously selected alternative audio source, resume/unmute the current service audio, and close the list.
+The plugin always inserts a pre-defined audio source at or very near the top of the list: CTRL^Z. Selecting this source will (try to) stop any previously selected alternative audio source, resume/unmute the current service audio, and close the list.

 ## Settings